Izzie132/legit/README.md

    - Rename it (you can't set the name when creating it :disappointed:)
      - Go back to Pipelines in the sidebar and click the All tab at the top
      - Click the 3 dots to the right of your new pipeline, then "Rename/move"
-     - Name it "QQProjectName - Build and Test"
+     - Name it "Legit - Build and Test"
-   - Do the same with the `/Tools/Pipelines/build-and-deploy.yaml` file to make another pipeline called "QQProjectName - Build and Deploy"
+   - Do the same with the `/Tools/Pipelines/build-and-deploy.yaml` file to make another pipeline called "Legit - Build and Deploy"

 6. Set up branch policies to require PRs to fit some conditions before they can be merged
    - In Azure, go to Repos -> Branches